 To participate in the course, complete the exam, and earn continuing education credit (where applicable), you must be a OccupationalTherapy.com member.

 OccupationalTherapy.com is committed to providing equal opportunities in accordance with all applicable laws.
 If you are in need of a disability-related accommodation, please contact firstname.lastname@example.org.
 We will review your request and respond in a timely manner.
 Please note that we will require a minimum of 2 weeks to provide a reasonable accommodation for your request.

 Visit our Contact us page or give us a call if you have questions.

 American Occupational Therapy Association

-OccupationalTherapy.com is an approved CE provider #7659 by the American Occupational Therapy Association (AOTA).
-This course is offered for 0.15 CEUs (Introductory level, Category 2: Occupational Therapy Process - Intervention Area).
+OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
+This distance learning - independent course is offered at 0.15 CEUs (Introductory level, Category 2: Occupational Therapy Process - Intervention Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 OccupationalTherapy.com is an approved provider for CE Broker, provider #50-14558.
 This course is offered for 1.5 hours, Home Study, General (FL), Patient Related (AL), General Continuing Education (GA), Direct client/patient services in occupational therapy (SC) category/categories.
 If you are an OT/OTA in Alabama, Florida, Georgia, or South Carolina, CE Broker may be of interest to you.